hariamoor-zz/todo-cli/content/General-Asides.md

 }
 ```

 If you read `Box` as "pointer to", you may recognise a binary tree structure.
-Such recursive trees are broadly applicable as parts of finite state machines or programming language parse trees.
+Such recursively-defined trees are broadly applicable as parts of finite state machines or programming language parse trees.
 But there's more!
-These structures arise in a confluence of catagory theory and type theory while appearing in useful code.
+These structures arise in a confluence of category theory and type theory, while appearing in useful code.

 This appears under various names in various languages.
 In particular: